deven96/ahnlich/README.md

 ⚠️ **Note:** Ahnlich is not production-ready yet and is still in **testing** and so might experience breaking changes.

-ähnlich means similar in german.
+ "ähnlich" means similar in german.
 It comprises of multiple tools for usage and development such as:

 - [`ahnlich-db`](ahnlich/db): In-memory vector key value store for storing embeddings/vectors with corresponding metadata(key-value maps).
 It's a powerful system which enables AI/ML engineers to store and search similar vectors using linear (cosine, euclidean) or non-linear similarity (kdtree) algorithms.
 It also leverages search within metadata values to be able to filter out entries using metadata values.
 A simple example can look like
 ```